al-noori/cpd-emotion-recognition/README.md

 # Change-Point Detection for Emotion Recognition
+_The repo and paper were created during the “Communication Technologies 1” module, in which a scientific conference on machine learning topics was simulated._

 This project investigates the application of **unsupervised change-point detection algorithms** to physiological data for **emotion recognition** in Human-Robot Interaction (HRI).
 We compare two recent state-of-the-art methods on real-world multimodal signals collected during an HRI sales simulation study.